mike-ivs/machine-learning-novice-sklearn/_episodes/01-introduction.md

 Most machine learning algorithms implemented in scikit-learn expect data to be stored in a two-dimensional array or matrix.
 The arrays can be either numpy arrays, or in some cases scipy.sparse matrices.
 The size of the array is expected to be [n_samples, n_features]

+We typically have a "Features Matrix" (usually referred to as the code variable `X`) which are the "features" data we wish to train on.

 * n_samples: The number of samples.
 A sample can be a document, a picture, a sound, a video, an astronomical object, a row in database or CSV file, or whatever you can describe with a fixed set of quantitative traits.
 * n_features: The number of features (variables) that can be used to describe each item in a quantitative manner.
 Features are generally real-valued, but may be boolean or discrete-valued in some cases.

-![Types of Machine Learning](../fig/introduction/sklearn_input.png) Figure from the [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook)

 If we want our ML models to make predictions or classifications, we also provide "labels" as our expected "answers/results".
 The model will then be trained on the input features to try and match our provided labels.
+This is done by providing a "Target Array" (usually referred to as the code variable `y`) which contains the "labels or values" that we wish to predict using the features data.

+![Types of Machine Learning](../fig/introduction/sklearn_input.png) Figure from the [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook)

 # What will we cover today?